Table of Contents

 Inventory Shortage Causes

-Area codes: Remember 1999 when we started running out of area codes for phone numbers?
-Culprits included cell-phone, fax-machine, and virtual-number booms.
+- Area codes: Remember 1999 when we started running out of area codes for phone numbers?
+Culprits included cell-phone, fax machines, and virtual-number booms.
 New cable, video-over-Internet protocol (VoIP), and video chat/voice call services were requesting area code blocks that exceeded availability.
-The solution made numbers portable so they move with users to other wireless, fixed, VoIP, and virtual service providers.
+The solution made numbers portable so they move with users to other wireless, fixed VoIP, and virtual service providers.
 That allowed around 900 million phone lines to be active today.

 Major BIN Functions